Promotions are a great way for Amazon sellers to generate excitement and drive more sales for their products.

 Shoppers are always on the lookout for a good deal, so a well executed promotion can often be the tipping point in convincing someone to buy, or convincing someone to buy from you instead of a competitor.

-Whether it’s Prime Day, Black Friday, your brand’s birthday, or just Tuesday, you can always find an excuse to run a promotion and excite your audience.
+Whether it’s a new product launch, Prime Day, Black Friday, your brand’s birthday, or just Tuesday, you can always find an excuse to run a promotion and excite your audience.

 Read on and we’ll explain to you why Amazon seller promotions are so powerful, and what options are available to you.